youshengCode/IfcToolbox/README.md

 There is also a GUI version desktop app, which contains all the implementations of these tools.
 The IfcToolbox App is **designed for No-Code users and to provide a better user experience.**

 **[Download IFC Toolbox from Microsoft Store](https://www.microsoft.com/en-us/p/ifc-toolbox/9n77phd2h471#activetab=pivot:overviewtab)**

+*If you cannot install directly from Microsoft Store, you can use the [released sideload package](https://github.com/youshengCode/IfcToolbox/releases/tag/sideload) to install IFC Toolbox in your PC.
+[The detailed process can be found here](Main/Download.md).

 ### Videos